 Akita Inus prefer human companionship over interaction with other animals.
 They are loving and affectionate with their human friends and family, as well as fiercely protective.
 Therefore, socializing an Akita from an early age is essential to developing a friendly dog.
 These dogs were hunters during their past in Japan, so they developed sturdy, athletic bodies.
 Akitas come in all colors, but their prominent defining feature is their expressive ears and eyes.

 Related Guide: Best Akita Breeders in the United States.

-Originating in China, it is actually unknown how far the Pekingnese dates back.
-These little dogs are so old, they are said to have been created by the Buddha.
+We know that the Pekingese originated in China, but it’s actually unknown how far the Pekingnese breed dates back.
+In fact, these little dogs are so old, they are said to have been created by the Buddha!
 Legend has it that the Buddha shrunk lions down to get the Pekingese, which would explain their little lion appearances.
 Unlike other dogs on our list, these little lion dogs were brought to the West reasonably early.
 It’s assumed these dogs made their way over to the West around the 1860s.

 9. Tibetan Mastiff

 As the name suggests, Tibetan Mastiffs originate from Tibet.
 Not much is known about this ancient breed besides their history of being the great guardians of the Himalayas.
 These dogs are thought to be the original Mastiffs, giving way to all the modern Mastiff breeds we now know and love.
 The most imposing breed on our list, the Tibetan Mastiff, is a faithful guard dog who is calm and loving with family but fiercely territorial with strangers.